hyurl/alar/README.md

 ```

 In other files, just define and export a default class (Alar only supports the
-`default class` exported), and merge the type to the namespace `app`, so that
+`default` exports), and merge the type to the namespace `app`, so that another
-another file can access it directly via namespace.
+file can access it directly via namespace.

 ```typescript
 // src/bootstrap.ts